-Applicants must submit four full copies of their credentials to the Secretary on or at least 4 months before the planned examination.
+Applicants must submit their credentials either by read receipted email or posting four paper copies to the Secretary on or at least 4 months before the planned examination or before a defined date announced at the preceding AGM.
 Late or incomplete applications will not be processed or reviewed.